lauramaeaettae/LearningR21/README.md

-TODO: Add more to the title of your project here

-# LearningR21:
+# LearningR21: Practicing awesomeness by learning R

 TODO: Give a brief description of what your project is about